Menu

 Patients Spent Average of Four Hours Seven Minutes in US Emergency Departments.

-Saving the ER for Emergencies
+Save the ER for Emergencies Only

 Anthem Blue Cross and Blue Shield in Maine for non-emergency care walk-in centers across the state.